grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-crypto/createhash.md

 ---
 title: 'createHash( algorithm )'
 description: 'Create a Hasher object, allowing the user to add data to hash multiple times, and extract hash digests along the way.'
-excerpt: 'Create a Hasher object, allowing the user to add data to hash multiple times, and extract hash digests along the way.'
+description: 'Create a Hasher object, allowing the user to add data to hash multiple times, and extract hash digests along the way.'
 weight: 01
 ---